ianmcodes/ianmcodes.github.io/_posts/2014-08-26-apps-script-and-other-tools.md

 ---
 layout: post
 title: "Apps Script and other tools"
-description: "Easy ways to make life easyer"
+description: "Easy ways to make life easier"
 category: post
+tags: automation IFTTT Apps_Script
 ---

 If you are like me, you have a lot to do in any given day.
 Some big, complicated things, like designing a new server architecture or crafting a complex and efficient SQL query.
 But there are also a lot of little things, like sorting and deleting email or keeping track of your Github issues.